A Sufi interpretation of Shakespeare’s text staged in Uzbekistan in the Uzbek language.

 Uzbekistan is in Central Asia, north of Afghanistan.
-The Uzbeks are the descendents of Chinggis Khan who converted to Islam in the 1300’s.
-In the deserts of this country the Mongolian shaman was absorbed into the role of the dervish, and the shaman’s ecstatic flight transformed to a whirling dance: the way of the Sufi.
+The Uzbeks are the descendants of Chinggis Khan who converted to Islam in the 1300’s.
+In the deserts of this country, the Mongolian shaman was absorbed into the role of the dervish, and the shaman’s ecstatic flight transformed to a whirling dance: the way of the Sufi.

 The Sufi path is from death to death.
 King Lear read in the Sufi way exacts a series of punishments on its heroes if they are to ascend.
 When we think they have suffered enough, when we think they have died, or deserve to die as a mercy, then there is, of necessity, more pain.

 Read more.Rumi, the greatest Sufi poet, wrote verses in 1250 that parallel the imagery of Shakespeare’s Lear.
 Coleman Barks translates it :

 We laugh God’s lightning.

 There is a Sufi idea that life has seven stages, similar

 to the idea from Shakespeare’s As You Like It: